Explainable Goal-Driven Agents and Robots -- A Comprehensive Review: Discussion

-This section proposes a road-map for extending research into XGDAI, based on the representation shown in Fig. \ref{fig_roadmap}.
-The explanation cycle is categorized into four main phases: Explanation Generation, Explanation Communication, Explanation Comprehension, and Explanation Optimization.
+This section proposes a road map for extending research into XGDAI, based on the representation shown in Fig. \ref{fig_roadmap}.
+The explanation cycle is categorized as the four main phases Explanation Generation, Explanation Communication, Explanation Comprehension, and Explanation Optimization.